bayesian-object-tracking/dbot_ros/README.md

 The provided values are determined for models with time discretized of 33ms given that the depth camera provides images in 30 frames per second.

+# Running the trackers

+For all trackers launch the ROS OpenNI camera node to publish the depth camera and run ROS `rviz` visualization tool.
+Add a point cloud display in rviz.
+This step is required to initialize the trackers.

+# Running and Initializing the Particle Filter Based Tracker

+     roslaunch dbot_ros rbc_particle_filter_tracker.launch

+Once launched, you will have to add an `Interactive Marker` in rviz to initialize the tracker.
+For that, align the displayed interactive marker with the object's point cloud and click on the object to start the tracker.
+Finally, add a `Marker` and select the `/rbc_particle_filter_tracker/object_model` topic to display the tracked object.

+# Running and Initializing the Gaussian Filter Based Tracker
+ The procedure is the same as for the particle filter tracker described above.

+     roslaunch dbot_ros rms_gaussian_filter_tracker.launch

+The object Marker topic has to be changed to `/rms_gaussian_filter_tracker/object_model` in order to display the tracked object.